How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 The stack — and why I didn’t shop around.

-The whole architecture comes from How I built this blog with Astro, Keystatic and Claude Code, a post on allthingstech.ch that someone in the Claude Code community had shared a few days earlier.
-It described — not in full code, but in architecture — exactly the shape of thing I wanted: Astro 5, MDX, Keystatic, Cloudflare.
-I made small adjustments along the way, but the spine is theirs.
-Credit to the author — the original is worth a quick read if you’re building something similar.
+The architecture comes from How I built this blog with Astro, Keystatic and Claude Code, a post someone in the Claude Code community had shared a few days earlier.
+It described — in architecture, not full code — exactly the shape I wanted: Astro 5, MDX, Keystatic, Cloudflare.
+I made small adjustments, but the spine is theirs.
+Worth a read if you’re building something similar.

 The pieces:

-• Cloudflare Pages for hosting.
-Free tier, auto-deploys on push to main.
+- Cloudflare Pages for hosting.
+Free tier, auto-deploys on push to

 Why Astro 5 over the alternatives.